Design Awards

 • Photographer’s name/photo release

-• List of project team members with names and email addresses.
+• List of project team members (consultants, suppliers, vendors) with names and email addresses.

 Do not include any identifying firm information in any part of your submission.
 This includes file names because they are visible to jurors.
 Submissions with identifying information will automatically be disqualified.